 This information must be released in a manner that benefits all investors equally across Europe.

-- reduce the adminstrative burden on smaller issuers, particularly by abolishing the requirement to publish quarterly financial reports
+- reduce the administrative burden on smaller issuers, particularly by abolishing the requirement to publish quarterly financial reports

-- improve the efficiency of the transparency system, particularly regarding publishing information on voting rights held through derivatives
+- make the transparency system more efficient, in particular as regards the publication of information on voting rights held through derivatives

 Access to information